subhk/ContourDynamics.jl/paper/paper.md

 # Acknowledgements

-The authors thank David Dritschel for making the original contour surgery algorithm available in the literature, which provided the mathematical foundation for this implementation.
+The author thanks David Dritschel for making the original contour surgery algorithm available in the literature, which provided the mathematical foundation for this implementation.